-The one and a half story Victorian brick PW&B station, designed by architect/engineer S.T.
+The one-and-a-half story Victorian brick PW&B depot, designed by architect and engineer S.T.
 Fuller, opened for passenger service in 1877.
-While it was rather grand for a town of 3,000, it proclaimed the railroad and city’s ambitions and prosperity to the world.
-Located at an important railroad junction where the Delmarva Peninsula line joined the PW&B main line—the latter being the only link between Baltimore and Philadelphia until the 1880s.
+While it was rather grand for a town of 3,000, it proclaimed the railroad’s and city’s ambitions and prosperity to the world.
+It was located at an important railroad junction where the Delmarva Peninsula line joined the PW&B main line—the latter being the only link between Baltimore and Philadelphia until the 1880s.
 In that day, the station sat just northeast of busy rail yards (which Norfolk Southern still operates) and across the tracks from a freight-station/stockyard complex.
 The greenhouses and gardens that surrounded the station supplied cut flowers for the dining cars on the PW&B and later, the Pennsylvania Railroad, up through the 1950s.

 The historic station is built on a “T” plan with a hipped cross-gable roof and Victorian detailing; the top of the T faces the platform and rails.
 Six single gable-roofed dormers pierce the roof, sheltering double windows, each with gothic arched openings.
 Detailed ornamental brackets grace the lowest projecting corners of the dormers, and sawtoothed detailing in brick connects the stone window sills.
 Originally the roof covering was slate, but now is modern gray asphalt shingle.

-Just as the PW&B was subsumed into the Pennsylvania Railroad (PRR), Amtrak inherited the Newark station when it took over operations from the short-lived Penn Central merger of the PRR and New York Central.
+Just as the PW&B was subsumed into the Pennsylvania Railroad (PRR), Amtrak inherited the Newark station when it took over Northeast Corridor operations from the short-lived Penn Central (which resulted from the merger of the PRR and New York Central).
 The station had shifted from passenger traffic to freight only, and in the 1970s, after transfer to Amtrak, the station building was closed.
-There had also been a B&O station on parallel tracks about a mile to the northeast of the PW&B/PRR station, but that tiny 1945 depot is used by the freight railroad.
+There had also been a B&O station on parallel tracks about a mile to the northeast of the PW&B/PRR station, and that tiny 1945 depot is used for freight purposes.
 The nearby railroad hotel, the Deer Park Tavern, had always been privately owned and is still open for business.

 On July 28, 1986, Newark’s city council authorized an application for a state of Delaware Bicentennial Improvement Fund grant for the acquisition and redevelopment of the Newark PRR station, and on March 27, 1987, Amtrak deeded the station building over to the city.
 By September, the city had hired John Milner Associates of West Chester, Pa., to develop architectural specifications for restoration.
 In the late summer of 1988, Roberts Construction of Frederica, Del., began restoration work.
 The work encompassed the first floor ticket booths, the ladies’ and men’s waiting rooms, modernized upstairs offices (formerly stationmaster’s quarters), and rebuilt canopies on the exterior.
 The building currently houses the Newark History Museum, which features more than 30 exhibits covering three centuries of local history.

-By 2000, Amtrak and SEPTA traffic had increased to the point where expansion of the current station became necessary.
+By 2000, Amtrak and SEPTA traffic had increased to the point where expansion of the current station was considered.
 In 2004 and 2005, public workshops were held, and by 2007 Delaware DOT (DelDOT) and its subsidiary, the Delaware Transit Corporation (DTC), together with a consortium of other organizations led by the Wilmington Area Planning Council (WILMAPCO), proposed improvements to the regional commuter rail system.

 With the support of its project partners, WILMAPCO subsequently won a Transportation Investment Generating Economic Recovery (TIGER) II grant in October 2010.
-Awarded through the U.S. Department of Transportation, the $2.25 million in planning funds was used to address transportation needs surrounding the redevelopment of the former Chrysler assembly plant located on the south side of the tracks across from the current station.
+Awarded through the U.S. Department of Transportation, the $2.25 million in planning funds was used to address transportation needs surrounding the redevelopment of the former Chrysler assembly plant located on the south side of the tracks adjacent to the current station.

-Besides bootstrapping modernized transportation-oriented development around the station, the project will also eliminate a critical freight/passenger rail bottleneck along this portion of the Northeast Corridor.
-A reconfiguration of the tracks and the addition of new trackage will ensure easy access to the busy Norfolk Southern Newark Yard and the station while lessening the chance of congestion.
+Besides encouraging transportation-oriented development around the station, the project will also eliminate a critical freight/passenger rail bottleneck along this portion of the Northeast Corridor.
+A reconfiguration of the existing track and the addition of new track will ensure easy access to the busy Norfolk Southern Newark Yard and the station while lessening the chance of congestion.

 Newark, originally a small Scots-Irish and Welsh settlement, grew up in the 1700s as a waypoint between the Chesapeake bay and colonial Philadelphia, at the intersection of two old Indian trails and the fall line where Christina and Clay Creeks turn sharply eastward toward the Delaware River.
 The streams flowed sufficiently fast to allow construction of sawmills and grist mills, and local wheat and corn were brought for grinding early on.
 A tannery, ironworks, and market added to the village; and in 1758, Newark was chartered by King George II of England.